zataara/CarbonSight/schema/PROPOSAL.md

         - Login
         - Gather Preferences
             - Manually through Spotify's general API
-                - Have the user add a few Genre's they are interested in.
-Then display top artists in those genres.
-The user can then add the artists that are displayed or search for more.
-At any time the user can move on to the home page.
-The gathering prefrences page will not be shown again to the user.
+                - Have the user search for an artist that they are interested in.
+The search results will be displayed.
+Once the user has added the artist, that artists similar artists will be displayed instead under the search bar.
+After adding at least one artist the user may at any time exit the search page and go to home page.
         - Home Page
             - Find other users based on similarities in likes
                 - Only using artists to match others.
 Artists are shown in a heirarchical structure and user can adjust heirarchy and search for more artists in search bar.